TylerSharpe11/Epson-printer-firmware-downgrade/README.md

 I just replaced the FWCH67TL.efu file which contains the FWCH67TL.rcx firmware file from FWCH67TL.dmg to final.dmg

-So just running final.dmg should run and install the older firmware that works with 3rd party ink.
+So just running downgrader.dmg should run and install the older firmware that works with 3rd party ink.
 I've only tested this on my Epson WF-7820.